 Electrochemical Gas-to-Liquid Technology Development - UND Energy & Environmental Research Center in partnership with FuelCell Energy, Inc. was awarded $150,000 to work on the development of a new electrocatalyst for direct gas-to-liquid conversion of methane gas to methanol.

 Conversion of Vegetable Oils to Waxes, Lubricants, Transformer Fluids, and Low-Toxicity Drilling Fluids - UND Energy and Environmental Research Center in partnership with Accelergy Corporation was awarded $250,000 to develop methods to convert vegetable oils to waxes, lubricants, transformer fluids, and low-toxicity drilling fluids.
 These products will be both environmentally friendly and produced from North Dakota products.

-Cooperative Airspace Techniques and Visualization (CATV) Testing for Enabling UAS Operations - UND Regional Weather Information Center in partnership with Exelis, Inc. was awarded $300,000 to develop techniques, devices, and methods to aid in risk and safety assessment for performing beyond-visual-line-of-sight UAS operations.
+Cooperative Airspace Techniques and Visualization (CATV) Testing for Enabling UAS Operations - UND Regional Weather Information Center in partnership with Harris Corporation was awarded $300,000 to develop techniques, devices, and methods to aid in risk and safety assessment for performing beyond-visual-line-of-sight UAS operations.

 Developing Intuitive Parking Software with FedEx using High Performance Computing – UND Department of Computer Science in partnership with FedEx was awarded $314,368 to use its high performance computing capacity and aviation management expertise to develop software with FedEx that will increase efficiencies in its loading, unloading and flight operations.